x42bn6/sandbox/we-say-things-bulba-interview.md

 - A lot of jokes in the team still.
 Fear and Charlie were jokers
 - Was a big fan of CDEC.
 They had scrimmed CDEC a few times
 - Sumail demolished everyone mid, so they always had a huge advantage.
 Nobody knew how to deal with Sumail back then, which wouldn't be the case in modern Dota
 - **Aui did one of the nicest things for him.
-While bootcamping in Alameda, Phil, Aui and him were in the car.
+While bootcamping in Alameda, Phil, Aui and him were in the same car.
 Aui asked about the deal he had with the team (there was none).
 Aui then said that if they ended up winning and felt you did a good job, we'll get you something.**
 - Learnt a lot from the team, like ppd's shotcalling, Charlie on how he managed the team well and kept things in line, and how EG communicated
 - The only main source of tension was in group stages where they got Brooded (by Vega Squadron?)
 - Played Complexity 1st round in the playoffs, where he got some pleasure in watching Sumail dumpster Kyle